|This is an old story of that Wenabozho, the one white

 and a family.
 I won't know where they are; it's such a big country.

 Hmmm, I don't know what to do.
 I hate to lose them.
-But that's the general
+But it's the general

 sometimes they don't."
-She was laying there thinking.
+She was lying there thinking.
+And she began worrying that she was going to lose them.

 Well, she fell asleep.
 The winter months passed around.
 The months